 9. They Came Together (2014)

-Paul Rudd and Amy Poehler previously worked together on Wet Hot American Summer, and they came together again and teamed up with their team from that film to create this spoof.
+Paul Rudd and Amy Poehler previously worked together on Wet Hot American Summer (2001), and they came together again (with some of the same team from that film) to create this spoof.

 Rudd and Poehler play the couple Joel and Molly, who meet in the oddest of places: Molly is a candy shop owner while Joel works for the large candy company who buys her store.